Willy Messerschmitt: Nazi Germany and World War II

-The establishment of the Reichsluftfahrtministerium ("Reich Aviation Ministry" - RLM) by the Nazi government in 1933, headed by Milch, led to a resurgence in the German aircraft industry and the resurrection of BFW.
-Collaborating with Robert Lusser, Messerschmitt designed the flagship product of the relaunched company.
-This was a low-wing four seater monoplane called the Messerschmitt M37, but better known by its later RLM designation of Bf 108.
-The following year, Messerschmitt incorporated many advanced design features of the Bf 108 into the Bf 109 fighter.

 In 1936, the Messerschmitt Bf 109 won the RLM's single-seat fighter contest, and became one of the main Luftwaffe aircraft types.
 Messerschmitt and his factory thus took an important role in the RLM's armament plans.
-This role expanded even further when the Messerschmitt Bf 110 also won the multi-purpose fighter contest.
+This role expanded even further when the Bf 110 also won the multi-purpose fighter contest.

-On 11 July 1938, Messerschmitt was appointed chairman and managing director of BFW and the company was renamed after him to Messerschmitt AG.
-This same year, the company began work on what would eventually become the Me 262, and on the Messerschmitt Me 210, planned as successor for the Bf 110.
-The Me 210 turned out to be plagued by massive development problems that were solved only by evolving the type into the Messerschmitt Me 410.
+On 11 July 1938, Messerschmitt was appointed chairman and managing director of BFW, and the company was renamed after him to Messerschmitt AG.
+That same year, the company began work on what would eventually become the Me 262, and on the Me 210, the planned as successor for the Bf 110.
+The Me 210 turned out to be plagued by massive development problems that were solved only by evolving the type into the Messerschmitt Me 410 at the insistence of Ernst Udet, director of the Luftwaffe's research and development.
+The situation worsened when Udet coincidentally committed suicide a short time afterwards, with Milch becoming the overall director of the Luftwaffe's production.
 The resulting problems and delays again put the reputation of both Messerschmitt and his namesake company in jeopardy.
+Adolf Hitler's interest in the Me 262 allowed him to gain some favour and protect him from further attacks from Milch.
+However, he was forcibly removed as director of his company and relegated to only development and design.
+Messerschmitt was later tasked with streamlining production of the Bf 109 into a final model before the introduction of the Me 262, but was uninterested and passed the work on to his colleague Ludwig Bölkow.
+His last project during the war was the partially-completed Messerschmitt P.1101.